 The District submitted its budget, as required by Section 73-21-52, NMSA 1978, to the Local Government Division of the Department of Finance and Administration of the State of New Mexico for approval and the budget was duly adopted.
-There was one budget amendment during the fiscal year.
+There were two budget amendments during the fiscal year.